-Pacemakers are generally used to treat two types of arrhythmias.:
+Pacemakers generally treat two types of arrhythmias:

 Most complications are temporary.
 Life-altering complications are rare.

-Certain devices could cause interference with your pacemaker.
+Modern pacemakers are not as sensitive to electrical devices as the old ones, but certain devices could cause interference with your pacemaker.
 For example, you should avoid:

 Your doctor will give you more detailed instructions about how to minimize your risks.